lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 # ch 4 - random sample (13k) #

+The version turned up by the random sample was 24p. ;  12⁰.
+The version in ECCO is 36p. ;  18⁰.

+Mostly the rules are about paying appropriate fees (there is a blank for the amount to be written in by hand!) and the logistics of horses, training, and uniforms.
+There is a lot of training available and drills required, including a lot of surveillance/record-keeping of who is in town to be called to serve.

+Emphasis on the operations of particular stables.

+There are also 150 “Dismounted Cavalry”!
+Who carry carbines or rifles with bayonets and are “freed from the Expence of Horse Keeping.”
+(34) --- but can keep their horses in the LHV stables, and get first refusal when there are openings for more mounted volunteers.
+Suggests a strong ‘social club’ element?

+She’s describing a lunar eclipse that occurred 14 Feb, 1794 AD 22:21

+It opens with a lot of discussion of London’s vices and God’s goodness, and claims that the destruction of France is proof of God’s punishment for the sins.
+The eclipse she claims to have predicted (though I can’t turn up the earlier publication).
+She describes how a newspaper published a report of a strange boy pointing out an omen to a lady, and several ladies described having the same experience on similar bridges.
+Goodall says the omen predicts war (a pretty easy prediction since England had just gone back to war with France), and further predicts fighting along the Rhine and in Spain which will kill many people.
+It ends with a (clumsy) poem version of the prose.

 This dissertation has been centrally concerned with textual selection.
 In this final chapter, I wish to experiment with a perverse and speculative form of textual selection: true randomness.
 The value of speculative computing, as a methodology in a liminal space between the humanities and computer science, lies in its ability to be useless in a thought-provoking way.
 Of course one would not seriously suggest that we study literary history through texts chosen at random... but what would happen if we did it anyway?
 To write this chapter, I used a random number generator to choose \[X\] texts from the ESTC. \[LITERARY BLUF - last thing to write\]